martyn82/handbook/docs/_pages/tactics/maintainability/internal-monitoring/built-in-monitors.md

 parent: tactics-maintainability-internalmonitoring
 top: tactics
 grandparent: tactics-maintainability
+excerpt: The component can maintain state, performance load, capacity, security, or other information accessible through an interface.
 ---

 The component can maintain state, performance load, capacity, security, or other information accessible through an interface.
 This interface can be a permanent